 About the Hawaiian Monk Seal

-The Hawaiian Monk Seal is a seal that is only found in the Hawaiian Islands.
-It can weigh up to 400 pounds and grow up to six feet long.
-It spends most of its time in shallow water, not deeper than 100 meters.
+The Hawaiian monk seal is found only in the Hawaiian Islands, and adults can weigh up to roughly 600 pounds and grow to about 7.5 feet long.
+It spends much of its time resting on beaches or foraging in shallow reef waters near shore.

-It has a gestation period of nine months and usually have one pup at a time.
-It spends most of the day sleeping in caves or dense vegetation.
+It has a gestation period of about eleven months and typically gives birth to a single pup.
+It spends much of the day resting on beaches or in dense vegetation.
 It is a solitary animal, except for mothers and their pups.

-Hawaiian Monk Seals used to be hunted for their meat, oil and sealskin.
-They are now endangered because of human activities like fishing nets, marine debris, commercial hunting and disease.
-There are about 1,400 Hawaiian Monk Seals left in the world.
-They are protected by laws and they are endangered.
+Hawaiian monk seals were historically hunted for their meat, oil and sealskin.
+Today they remain endangered because of human activities like fishing net entanglement, marine debris, and disease.
+There are approximately 1,600 Hawaiian monk seals left in the world (NOAA Fisheries, 2024), and they are protected under U.S. federal law.

 Hawaiian Monk Seal is one of the Hawaiian islands’ most iconic animals